petrijr/fluxo/README.md

 - A small, pure-Go library you can import into any service
 - Deterministic, retryable workflows with durable state
+    - Note that `LocalRunner` is **not crash durable**; it’s for development, tests, and single-process best-effort usage
+    - Durability guarantees refer to **workflow state** given a persistent persistence backend; async queue durability depends on which queue implementation is used.
 - Pluggable persistence (in-memory, SQLite, Postgres, Redis, MongoDB)
 - Simple, testable APIs